OjasMor/Traffic_Light_Classifier/README.md

 * Resize each image to the desired input size: 32x32px.
 * (Optional) You may choose to crop, shift, or rotate the images in this step as well.

 It's very common to have square input sizes that can be rotated (and remain the same size), and analyzed in smaller, square patches.
-It's also important to make all your images the same size so that they can be sent through the same pipeline of classification steps!
+It's also important to make all images the same size so that they can be sent through the same pipeline of classification steps!

 ```python